-Contractual cash flows are solely payments of principal and interest assessment (SPPI Assessment)
+Contractual cash flows are solely payments of principal and interest assessment

-For the purpose of the SPPI Assessment, principal is the fair value of the financial asset at initial recognition.
+For the purpose of the solely payments of principal and interest "SPPI" assessment, principal is the fair value of the financial asset at initial recognition.
 However, that principal amount may change over the life of the financial asset.
 Interest consists of consideration for the time value of money, for the credit risk associated with the principal amount outstanding during a particular period of time and for other basic lending risks and costs, as well as profit margin.
-The SPPI Assessment is made in the currency in which the financial asset is denominated.

-Business model Assessment
+Business Model Assessment

 The Group determines the business models at a level that reflects how groups of financial assets are managed to achieve a particular business objective.
-The Group's business models determine whether cash flows will result from collecting contractual cash flows, selling financial assets, or both.
+The Group's business models determine whether cash flows will result from collecting contractual cash flows, selling financial assets or both.
 The Group considers the following information when making the business model assessment:

-- how the performance of the business model and the financial assets held within that business model are evaluated and reported to the entity's key management personnel; and - the risks that affect the performance of the business model (and the financial assets held within that business model) and, in particular, the way in which those risks are managed.
+• how the performance of the business model and the financial assets held within that business model are evaluated and reported to the entity's key management personnel; and

+• the risks that affect the performance of the business model (and the financial assets held within that business model) and, in particular, the way in which those risks are managed.